UpStride/tutorial/deep-complex-networks/README.md

 ## Description

-Our implementation is based on the work of Trabelsi et al., which we highly recommend reading before moving forward with this example.
+Our implementation is based on the work of Trabelsi et al., which we highly recommend reading before moving forward with this tutorial.

 We have conducted experiments that validate our implementation with Trabelsi et al [github][3].
 Our implementation includes Complex BatchNormalization, Complex and independent initialization, Complex Convolution and learning the imaginary parts using a small resnet block.